postfixadmin/postfixadmin/DOCUMENTS/HASHING.md

 `{SHA256}JMQi5oHxwb0IKGx6r10jpfCI3NsLIZgGs6nleSRPAMU=`

-If you have problems, start by checking you can generate one on the command line using e..g
+If you have problems, start by checking you can generate one on the command line using e.g

 `doveadm pw -s SHA256`